Bobholamovic/CNN-FRIQA/README.md

 ## Usage

 ### Data Preparation
-Now the `.json` files are utilized for the data lists.
-The relative paths of the distorted images and the reference images to `data-dir` and the quality scores (ground-truth values) are stored in three arrays of a `json` object, with the fields specified as `img`, `ref`, and `score`, respectively.
+Now the data lists are stored in `.json` files.
+The relative paths of the distorted images and the reference images to `data-dir` and the quality scores (ground-truth values) are contained in three arrays of a `json` object, with the fields specified as `img`, `ref`, and `score`, respectively.
 For example, `train_data.json` may look like this:

 ```
 {